Bucanero06/DensityPy/README.md

   --run_charge_migration --run_charge_migration_ft --run_spectrum_reconstruction --plot
 ```

-I am currently having difficulties with my knight's email, please reach out to me here, Github, otherwise either ruben.fernandez.carbon@gmail.org or ruben@carbonyl.org to DM me.

-This is a part of a larger codebase, currently still undergoing a code review and refactoring along the manuscript and
-thesis writing process.
-Threat this codebase as a proof of concept, and not as final; there are still bugs and discrepancies.

 ## Quick Start
 You are welcome to deviate from this quick start guide, but this may be a great place to start prior to diving into the
 codebase.
 Note that DensityPy leverages OpenMolcas (and soon ASTRA) for quantum chemical calculations, essential for